john-itcsolutions/bucordo/README.md

 Then add the following set of files (in correspondence with the schemata in "essentials" but prefixed with "bucordo_" as a set of names.

-A typical PostgreSQL backup of a bucordo file is as follows:
+{A PostgreSQL backup of our contribution to the original bucardo file, now refactored to "bucordo", and preparing to cope with organising transactions into Blocks, is as follows:

 ```
 --